Sorry, you need to enable JavaScript to visit this website.

 “Smart” youth work: youth work in the digital world

-Before the Covid-19 pandemic, digital youth work was not that present in BiH.
+Before the Covid-19 pandemic, digital youth work was not that present in Bosnia and Herzegovina.
 The situation has changed once the Covid-19 measures forced youth workers and youth to stay home.
 Lot of organizations have managed to adopt and start to realize youth work activities online using the available communications tools.
 There is not much available data and some organizations like the PRONI Centre for Youth Development and Institute for Youth Development KULT have managed to implement certain activities and get data on youth perception during Covid-19 online.